kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/2141-instance-specific-componentconfig/README.md

 instance of the component.

-Other components may not be deployed as Pods but may still have channels to provide configuration via the cluster. kubelet, for example, has the Dynamic kubelet Config feature, which enables the kubelet to read configuration from a ConfigMap designated by its corresponding Node object.
+Other components may not be deployed as Pods but may still have channels to provide configuration via the cluster.
+Kubelet, for example, has the Dynamic kubelet Config feature, which enables the kubelet to read configuration from a ConfigMap designated by its corresponding Node object.
 With kubelet, it is also advantageous for "pools" of nodes to refer to the same ConfigMap.